zogzog/cubicweb/doc/book/en/annexes/faq.rst

     update cw_cwuser set cw_upassword=CONVERT(varbinary(255), 'qHO8282QN5Utg') where cw_login='joe';

+Be careful, the encryption algorithm is different on Windows and on Unix.
+You cannot therefore use a hash generated on Unix to fill in a Windows database, nor the other way round.

 You can prefer use a migration script similar to this shell invocation instead::

     $ cubicweb-ctl shell <instance>